camayal/DMISimulations/README.md

 ```

 We ran a set of three experiments for different Ne (100, 1000, and 10000), with 100 independent runs each one.
 This run uses 75 cores!
-In this experiment mutation rate and recombination rate were scaled by a factor of 100 to increase the computational speed.
+In this experiment, mutation rate and recombination rate were scaled by a factor of 100 to increase the computational speed.
 Following bash script was used.

 ```bash
 for y in {0..3}